 Besides the three museums mentioned above, other venues opening October 27 are: Booth Western Art Museum, Cartersville, Georgia; Eiteljorg Museum of American Indians and Western Art, Indianapolis, Indiana; Gilcrease Museum, Tulsa, Oklahoma; National Cowboy and Western Heritage Museum, Oklahoma City, Oklahoma; Rockwell Museum of Western Art, Corning, New York; C.M.
 Russell Museum, Great Falls, Montana; and the Stark Museum of Art, Orange, Texas.

-“It has been a rewarding experience to collaborate with the National Museum of Wildlife Art and other western museums across the country, and we are thrilled to be hosting the exhibition,” adds Mindy Besaw, the John S. Bugas Curator of the Whitney Gallery of Western Art at the Historical Center.
+“It has been a rewarding experience to collaborate with the National Museum of Wildlife Art and other western museums across the country, and we are thrilled to be hosting the exhibition,” adds Mindy Besaw, the Curator of the Whitney Western Art Museum at the Center.
 “This is an exhibition not to be missed—a great opportunity to view 75 of the most stunning and engaging photos of the American West.”